mynaparrot/plugNmeet-recorder/README.md

 **Install recorder**

-1) To download the latest version based on the type of your OS architecture, check [release page](https://github.com/mynaparrot/plugNmeet-recorder/releases) or can use [plugnmeet-recorder](https://hub.docker.com/r/mynaparrot/plugnmeet-recorder) docker image.
+1) To download the latest version suitable for your operating system architecture, visit the [release page](https://github.com/mynaparrot/plugNmeet-recorder/releases) or use the [plugnmeet-recorder](https://hub.docker.com/r/mynaparrot/plugnmeet-recorder) Docker image.
-2) Unzip the zip file and navigate to the directory from the terminal, then run.
+2) Extract the downloaded ZIP file, navigate to the extracted directory using the terminal, and run:

 ```
 cp config_sample.yaml config.yaml
 ```

-3) Change the relevant information in the `config.yaml` file.
-The `nats_info` information should be the same as `plugnmeet-server`.
-The `main_path` value should be same as `recording_files_path` value of `plugnmeet-server`'s `config.yaml` file.
-If you intend to use NFS or another type of network mounted drive, ensure that both the `recorder` and the `plugnmeet-server` can access it.
-Otherwise, the user will be unable to download recordings.
+3) Edit the `config.yaml` file with the appropriate settings.
+The `nats_info` section must match the configuration used in the `plugnmeet-server`.
+The `main_path` value should be the same as the `recording_files_path` specified in the `plugnmeet-server's config.yaml`.
+If you're using NFS or another type of network-mounted storage, ensure both the `recorder` and the `plugnmeet-server` have access to it.
+Otherwise, users will not be able to download recordings.

-4) Change `plugNmeet_info` & `nats_info` with correct information.
+4) Update the `plugNmeet_info` and `nats_info` sections with the correct values.

-5) You can deploy `plugNmeet-recorder` on several servers. `plugNmeet-server` will select the suitable one based on availability and load.
-In that scenario, modify the value of the `id` within the `config.yaml` file.
-Make sure the value is unique, such as `node_01`, `node_02`, etc. You can also change the value of `max_limit` based on the server's capacity.
+5) You can deploy `plugnmeet-recorder` on multiple servers.
+The `plugnmeet-server` will automatically select an available recorder based on load and availability.
+In such cases, make sure to assign a unique id in each `config.yaml` file (e.g., `node_01`, `node_02`, etc.).
+You can also adjust the `max_limit` value according to the server’s capacity.

-6) Start server `./plugnmeet-recorder-linux-[amd64|arm64]`
+6) Start the recorder using the appropriate binary: `./plugnmeet-recorder-linux-[amd64|arm64]`

 **Development**